almeidasilvaf/cogeqc/README.md

 The goal of `cogeqc` is to facilitate systematic quality checks on standard comparative genomics analyses to help researchers detect issues and select the most suitable parameters for each data set.
+Currently, cogeqc can be used to assess:

+1.  **Genome assembly quality:** users can assess genome completeness using Best Universal Single-Copy Orthologs (BUSCOs). `cogeqc` allows users to run BUSCO from the comfort of an R session and explore summary statistics with publication-ready plots.
+2.  **Orthogroup inference:** orthogroups are assessed based on the percentage of shared protein domains in all ortogroups.
+The rationale for this approach is that genes in the same orthogroup evolved from a common ancestor, so the percentage of conserved protein domains in an orthogroup should be as high as possible.
+3.  **Synteny detection:** synteny detection is assessed using network-based approaches, namely the clustering coefficient and degree of a synteny network.

 ## Installation instructions